Lezlo-hadok/Kingly_Ruling_Assignment-2/README.md

 1. end of each game round will allow for a start new game and a end game - y

 saving and oading
-1. the game will support saving and loading for - n
+1. the game will support saving and loading for - y
         - current word
         - letters guessed
         - remaining guesses
+        - added one other
-3.  data will be stored in JSON file - n
+3.  data will be stored in JSON file - y